 - Obtain WSDL from the provider system.

-- In SAP NetWeaver PI the WSDL can be downloaded using the Sender Agreement in case of classical configuration or using Integration configuration object in case of AAE based configuration.
+- Alternatively, with SAP NetWeaver PI the WSDL can be downloaded using the Sender Agreement in case of classical configuration or using Integration configuration object in case of AAE based configuration.

 - In SOAMANAGER, upload WSDL for both consumer proxies.
 Navigation: Tools-> WSDL Upload